Meet the artists

 https://www.huttart.co.nz/

 Louise Thomas is a painter, wildlife photographer, and writer.
-Working primarily in acrylics, her art captures life's fleeting moments with humour and energy.
+Now working primarily in oils, her art captures life's fleeting moments with humour and energy.
 Nature is her inspiration, but she also ventures into portraiture and still life, and explores diverse styles for creative expression.
 Her work has sold to private collectors from New Zealand, Australia, and the United States.
-She has exhibited in group exhibitions with the New Zealand Academy of Fine Arts and the Odlin Gallery in Lower Hutt.
+She has exhibited in group exhibitions with the New Zealand Academy of Fine Arts and the Odlin Gallery in Lower Hutt, and participated in the inaugural 2024 Lower Hutt Arts Trail.
+Winner 2024 Judge's Choice Award Hutt Art Society Annual Exhibition; 2024 People's Choice Award Hutt Art Society Annual Exhibition.
 Commissions welcome.

 www.louisethomas.co.nz

 Marilyn's profound connection with animals shines through in her captivating pet portraits, where she captures the essence of her subjects using pen, ink and watercolour.
 With a portfolio boasting both gallery sales and commissioned pet portraits, Marilyn's dedication to her craft is evident.
 Her love for animals permeates each piece, inviting viewers to share in the special connection she forges between art and nature.
+For the 2025 art trail, Marilyn has designed a new range of cards and art works.
 Marilyn is a member of the Hutt Art Society.
-Commissions welcome.

 Michael Haynes, a British illustrator now based in Wellington, New Zealand, is passionate about art and graphic design.
 Along with his deep-rooted creative interests, he has an obsession for music and film, which often influences the work he produces.
-Michael prides himself on his linework, stylized comic book aesthetic and a bold use of colour.
+Michael prides himself on his loose and lively linework, stylized comic book aesthetic and a bold use of colour.
 "I'm constantly learning to develop and refine my imagery".
-Michael is the brains behind the popular Library Sketch Club at the War Memorial Library in Lower Hutt.
+Michael will be showing a new selection of prints and greetings cards on the 2025 trail.
+Michael runs the popular Sketch Club programmes at Hutt City Libraries.
 Commissions welcome.

 www.mh-illustrates.com.